Time Blocking Google Calendar: Step-by-Step 2026 Guide

 Time blocking is a great way to be more intentional with your time, and Google Calendar is one of the simplest tools to quickly set up time blocking.

 The main challenge of time blocking in Google Calendar is the need to constantly adjust your schedule when things don’t go as planned.
-To make time blocking more flexible, you can use FlowSavvy’s smart calendar, which automatically schedules your tasks and reschedules them when plans change or you fall behind.
-This allows you to stay productive without the hassle of continual manual adjustments.
+To make time blocking more flexible, you can use FlowSavvy to automatically schedule and reschedule your tasks.